-What should I discuss with my healthcare provider before taking Persantine (dipyridamole)?
+`What should I discuss with my healthcare provider before taking Persantine?

-You should not use dipyridamole if you are allergic to it.
+You should not use Persantine if you are allergic to it.

 coronary artery disease (hardened arteries);

-Dipyridamole is often taken together with other medications to prevent blood clots.
-To best treat your condition, use all medications as directed by your doctor.
-Read the medication guide or patient instructions provided with each medication.
-Do not change your doses or medication schedule without your doctor's advice.
+Persantine oral is taken by mouth, sometimes with other medications to prevent blood clots.
+Use all medications as directed and read all medication guides you receive.
+Do not change your dose or dosing schedule without your doctor's advice.

 Store at room temperature away from moisture and heat.